 With the enormous amount of experience that I have had I feel now that I am able to help families on a one to one basis which is why I started in private practice.
-My practice is under the banner of Clinical Partners in Wimpole Street and in Hartley Wintney Hampshire.
+This can be on the telephone, Zoom or face to face in Hartley Wintney Hampshire.

 To book an appointment please call me on: 07733260475 or email me.